 Taxpayers follow a ‘classical’ input-output VAT system, whereby a VAT payer generally accounts for VAT on a full sales price of the transaction and is entitled to recover input VAT incurred on inventory costs and other related business expenses.
 Although not originally based on the European Union (EU) model, the Russian VAT system has, nonetheless, converged more with it.
 Currently, however, it still differs from the EU VAT system in various ways.

 VAT usually applies to the value of goods, work, services, or property rights supplied in Russia.
-The standard VAT rate is 18% in Russia (with a lower rate of 10% applicable to certain basic foodstuffs, children's clothing, medicines and medical products, printed publications, etc.).
+The standard VAT rate is 20% (18% before 2019) in Russia (with a lower rate of 10% applicable to certain basic foodstuffs, children's clothing, medicines and medical products, printed publications, etc.).
 The same VAT rates (as for domestic supplies) apply to imports of goods into Russia.